natalieivy/session-6/readme.md

 * a core (built into Angular) service that facilitates communication with the remote HTTP servers
 * need to make it available to the recipeList component's controller via [dependency injection](https://docs.angularjs.org/guide/di).

-In `recipe-list.component.js` make $http available to the controller:
+Make $http available to the controller:

 `controller: function RecipeListController($http) { ...`